a note about criminal defense from

 Dismissals generally occur when a defense attorney convinces the prosecution that the case cannot be proven, or when there is a procedural issue and the defense attorney convinces the court to dismiss the case.

 Guilty pleas typically occur when the prosecution has a strong case and the defense determines that a trial would likely result in a conviction.
 Typically, a person gets a more lenient sentence when pleading guilty as opposed to being convicted after a trial.
-Accordingly, oftentimes a person who is accused of a crime that carries a sentence of incarceration can avoid jail time by working out a deal with the prosecution that involves accepting responsibility for the wrongdoing.

 When the prosecution or court won’t agree to a dismissal and there is no acceptable plea offered by the prosecution, then the case will go to trial.

 What happens if my case goes to trial?

 At trial, a jury—a group of chosen members of the public—will hear the evidence in the case and arguments by the attorneys, convene privately to discuss the case and then decide whether it finds you guilty.

 To be found guilty, the jury must conclude not just that it’s possible or likely that you committed a crime.
 Instead, the jury must be sure of your guilt beyond a reasonable doubt.
 This very high standard of proof—beyond a reasonable doubt—is a hallmark of most free and fair societies, as it helps ensure that innocent people are not unnecessarily stripped of their freedom.

 If the jury finds you guilty, then the judge will determine your sentence.
 If the jury finds you not guilty, then the charges are dismissed and your case is over.

 When should I contact an NYC criminal defense attorney if I’ve been charged with a crime?